NosPo-Studio/NosGa-Engine/ReadMe.md

 ### UI system
 An easy to use UI system to create buttons etc..

+### Better physic engine
+A more extensive and realistic physic engine.

 # Personal dev note.
 This is a one man project __right now__.
 I am still learning programming and this is the biggest and most complex project I have worked on yet.
 So there is definitely optimization potential of all kind in some parts of the source code.